 Transferable Skills: Some transferable skills can include presenting at a company retreat, collaborating on new department policies, hiring or training new team members, having sole responsibility for planning and implementing an event, or proposing a new initiative to upper management.
 All of these scenarios require managerial skills.

 Current Expertise: Present how well you understand the intricacies and interpersonal dynamics of your current team or the job position you are interviewing for, as well as the overall makeup of the company and its place in the larger market.

 Management Education/Training: This is particularly impressive if you did it on your own initiative versus a directive from management, although both reasons are valid.
 Discuss why you wanted to sharpen your management skills, what you learned, and how it will help you be successful as a new manager.

 This is another area where the interview coaches at TopInterview can help you be confident in how you're communicating your management potential.

 How to answer management interview questions effectively

 Be specific about what you did, why you did it, the results you achieved, and what you would do to be effective if hired.
-This sends a strong message that you're ready for the challenges that come with management.
+This sends a strong message to employers that you're ready for the challenges that come with management.
 Here are some great examples you can use to help shape your own answers: